mxyzpt1k/advent-of-code/README.md

 ## Day 16: The Floor Will Be Lava

+Tracing beams of light through a hall of mirrors.
+It's about time to refactor all the 2D functions from the last couple of days into aoc.el.

-I spent a lot of time hunting down errors in my SETFs.
+I spent a lot of time hunting down an issues caused by a bad INCF statement to move west

-Maybe I'll try to rely on it less.
+    (cl-incf (beam-col beam)) -1)

+It's valid syntax, but not what I meant.
+I'll have to switch to DECF.

 ## Day 15: Lens Library